ipfs/specs/repo/README.md

 ## Definition

 A `repo` is the storage repository of an IPFS node.
-It is the subsystem that actually stores the data ipfs nodes use.
-All IPFS objects are stored in in a repo (similar to git).
+It is the subsystem that actually stores the data IPFS nodes use.
+All IPFS objects are stored in a repo (similar to git).

 There are many possible repo implementations, depending on the storage media used.
-Most commonly, ipfs nodes use an [fs-repo](fs-repo).
+Most commonly, IPFS nodes use an [fs-repo](fs-repo).

 Repo Implementations:
 - [fs-repo](fs-repo) - stored in the os filesystem